brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/Pagerank ALgorithm in a nutshell.md

    Google now relies more on machine learning and user behavior.
 If people quickly leave a page, it’s probably not good, no matter how many backlinks it has.

 4. **Social Media and Other Signals Matter More**\
    In 1998, links were the best way to measure authority.
-In 2023?
+Nowdays?
 Not so much.
 Google now considers brand mentions, social media engagement, and even AI-generated summaries when ranking pages.

 ### Is There Any PageRank Left?